dorawlf/GetPredefinedCaseTeamMemeber/README.md

 # GetPredefinedCaseTeamMemeber
-Retrieve predefined case team members via python
+Retrieve predefined case team members via python and output to a CSV file.